sofuncheung/flatness_volume_generalization/README.md

 In order to get functions with various generalization performance, we can manually tune the `attack_set_size` in `config.py`.
 The larger `attack_set_size` is (compared to the uncorrupted training set), the worse the generalization.

-Here is an example of bash script that submit multiple jobs:
+Here is an example of bash script that submits multiple jobs:

 ```
 for i in `seq 0 50 500`